Quincy Jones: A ‘Lost’ Interview With ‘Q’

 At the time of this 1976 special feature, Quincy Jones had been married for two years to actress Peggy Lipton

-Jones has earned 28 Grammy awards—third all-time, as of 2024—and is a recipient of the Recording Academy’s Grammy Legend Award.
-His numerous other honors includes induction into the Rock and Roll Hall of Fame in 2013, the Kennedy Center Honors in 2001, the National Medal of Arts in 2011.
+Jones earned 28 Grammy awards—third all-time, as of 2024—and was a recipient of the Recording Academy’s Grammy Legend Award.
+His numerous other honors included induction into the Rock and Roll Hall of Fame in 2013, the Kennedy Center Honors in 2001, the National Medal of Arts in 2011.
 His numerous albums under his own name include the platinum successes Sounds… and Stuff Like That!!!,The Dude, Back on the Block and Q’s Jook Joint.
 His recordings are available in the U.S. here and in the U.K. here.

 Related: Our Album Rewind of Back on the Block